SAFTehnika/Xamarin-NRF-DFU/README.md

  - [ ] Nuget package
  - [ ] Other firmware upgrade possibilities.
 Other than buttonless without bonds
+ - [ ] Device advertised names now should be unique while updating DFU.
+Should add device name change for buttonless dfu.

 ## License
  > MIT